Collection of short message cards posted online

 Q:

-Although I wrote that the batter on the fried food was thick, I was given a makeshift answer as to which menu item had a thick batter, and I was unable to get a specific answer, so I have listed the relevant menu items below
+I wrote that the batter on the fried food was too thick, but I only received a vague answer asking which menu items had thick batter, and I didn't get a specific answer, so I've listed the relevant menu items below.

-I think the thickness of the batter on fried chicken dishes like chicken tatsuta donburi, fried chicken, and karaage, as well as the cutlet in shio-dare katsudon and fillet cutlet curry, is probably within the acceptable range, but I feel like the batter on other main dishes is much thicker than those.
-The batter on every dish was so thick I submitted a note saying so.
-I don't particularly want them to improve, but I don't think I'll be eating there again
+, etc. I think the thickness of the batter on fried chicken dishes such as chicken tatsuta don (rice bowl with chicken), fried chicken, and karaage (Japanese fried chicken), as well as the katsu in salt sauce katsu don (rice bowl with salted pork cutlet) and fillet katsu curry, is acceptable, but I feel that the batter on the other main fried dishes is significantly thicker in comparison.
+I submitted this comment card because the batter was thick on every menu item I tried.
+I'm not necessarily asking for improvement, but I don't think I'll be eating there again in the future.

 A:

-Many of the ingredients currently used are also used in other university co-op cafeterias, so by telling us the specific menu items, we can make more specific requests for improvements to the ingredients, which is why we asked you
+Many of the ingredients we currently use are also used in other university cafeterias, so we asked you to provide specific menu items so that we can make more specific requests for ingredient improvements.

-Regarding the ingredients you told us about this time, we will raise the two points you mentioned, "the thick batter and your request for improvement," at the appropriate meeting.
-It will be difficult to make improvements right away, but we would appreciate your patience for a little while longer
+Regarding the ingredients you have provided, we will bring up the two points you mentioned—the thick batter and your request for improvement—at the appropriate meeting.
+Immediate improvements may be difficult, but we would appreciate your patience.

 There's someone leaving their baggage in the aisle between the tables..